Danwakeem/loopback-default-where/README.md

 # Loopback Default Filter
-This loopback middleware replaces the default `GET /` endpoint with something that is a little more search friendly.
+This loopback middleware adds a default filter to requests that accept a query

 ## Useage